-The Comparative Cultures and Conflicts certificate program offers post-baccalaureate students a program of study that will establish a global context for their careers in the civilian and military sectors.
-The program will contextualize the cultural, diplomatic, military, and economic variables that influence various societies around the world and explain how these societies interact with the United States and the global community as a whole.
+The Comparative Cultures and Conflicts certificate program offers post-baccalaureate students a program of study that provides global context for their work in civilian and military sectors.
+The program contextualizes the cultural, diplomatic, military, and economic variables that influence world societies and investigates how these societies interact with the United States and the global community as a whole.

 CCC STUDENT LEARNING OUTCOMES